BlueBrain/synthesis-workflow/README.rst

 	* **synthesis-workflow**, which contains the workflow tasks and tools.
 	* **MorphVal**, which is a library used for morphology validation and can be used as a standalone.

+The complete documentation of this project is available here:`<https://bbpteam.epfl.ch/documentation/projects/synthesis-workflow/latest/index.html>`_

 Installation
 ------------